(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 · While attempting to ‘prove’ the sprinkling baptism of babies and entire households on the ‘faith’ or church attendance of one person, these clergymen actually nullify their own false gospel!
 Clearly, these accounts in Acts 16 are not a mandate for the christening of babies, or the christening (or making into Christians) of entire households, families, and nations through this so-called “saving” sacrament.

 ADULT BAPTISM?
 BABY BAPTISM?
 RE-BAPTISM?
 CIRCUMCISION FOR ‘COVENANT CHILDREN’?

 Water baptism is not a way of salvation; it is obedience to The Only Way to God the Father, Jesus Christ, (Jn.
 14:6.)
 I say it again: even the genuine water baptism, according to the full context of Scripture and the example Jesus Himself set for us in Mt.
 3:13-17, is not salvation in itself, as Roman Catholicism, Calvinism, Lutherism, and many other denominations teach through their very unscriptural ‘Baptism of Regeneration.’
 Even Scriptural water baptism is merely the figure or symbol of salvation, deliverance, and blessing through personal faith in, acceptance of, and obedience to Jesus Christ Himself, (Jn.
 1:12-13; 3:3-5; Gal.
 4:6; 2 Cor.
 5:17; Gal.
 2:20.)

-Outside the Truth of Jesus’ New Testament Covenant, written in His own blood, there exists no salvation, no redemption, no blessing, and no eternal life in heaven.
+Outside the Truth of Jesus’ New Testament Covenant, written in His own blood, there exists no salvation, redemption, or blessing.

-· One cannot ‘join’ God’s New Testament Covenant by joining a church.
+· One cannot ‘join’ God’s New Testament Covenant or His true body of believers by joining a church.

 · One cannot ‘inherit’ God’s covenant from your ancestors through any type of church sacrament or church affiliation.